 - URL to the RESTful endpoint for an individual map layer on an ArcGIS Server version 10.0 or above.
 You can read more about these connections here.

-- In addition to ESRI Extension, Socrata has built out the Catalog Connector for ArcGIS Server.
-This new feature allows administrators to connect a public ArcGIS Server to your Socrata catalog and choose the layers to federate to your Socrata catalog as external datasets.
+- In addition to ESRI Extension, Data & Insights has built out the Catalog Connector for ArcGIS Server.
+This new feature allows administrators to connect a public ArcGIS Server to your Data & Insights catalog and choose the layers to federate to your catalog as external datasets.

 - Our platform supports Web Mercator projections via ESRI Extensions and will not convert other projections types.